mkaag/docker-percona_galera/README.md

 Just a database
 ---------------

-MySQL root user is available from localhost without a password.  a default user/pass pair of admin/admin is pulled in from environment variables which has root like perms.  set it to something sensible.
+MySQL root user is available from localhost without a password.
+A default user/pass pair of admin/admin is pulled in from environment variables which has root like perms.  set it to something sensible.

-	 $ docker run -d -e MYSQL_USER=admin -e MYSQL_PASS=lolznopass paulczar/percona-galera
+	 $ docker run -d -e MYSQL_USER=admin -e MYSQL_PASS=lolznopass mkaag/percona
 	  ==> $HOST not set.  booting mysql without clustering.
 	  ==> An empty or uninitialized database is detected in /var/lib/mysql ==> Creating database...